Chester City F.C.: Financial problems and demise

 The suspension was to allow them to put their finances in order and respond to the charge of breaking five separate Conference rules.
 The breaches include the abandoned game against Forest Green and the cancelling of a game due to an unpaid police bill.
 At a meeting of the Football Conference board on 18 February, it was recommended that Chester be expelled from the league because the members of the board "failed to be convinced" that the club would fulfil its fixtures.
 The decision ultimately rested with the other member clubs.
 An independent valuation at the time valued the club at just £1.

-At this point Chester remained anchored to the bottom of the Conference National on −3 points.
+At this point, Chester remained anchored to the bottom of the Conference National on −3 points.
 The club was expelled following a vote at a general meeting between the member clubs of the league on 26 February at Nene Park.
-The results for the season so far were expunged from the record.
-On 9 March the club submitted an application to join the Welsh Premier League, but the club was formally wound up in the High Court the following day.
-The club's supporters' group, City Fans United (CFU), announced that they were looking to reform in the lower divisions of the English football hierarchy, with a CFU spokesman claiming the club would play football once again in the pre-season.
+The results for the season were expunged from the record.
+On 9 March, the club submitted an application to join the Welsh Premier League, but the club was formally wound up in the High Court the next day.
+The club's supporters' group, City Fans United (CFU), announced that they were looking to reform in the lower divisions of the English football pyramid, with a CFU spokesman claiming the club would play football once again in the pre-season.

 Falling attendances had done the club no favours during its final few years.
 The club's average attendance had stood at nearly 3,000 in the 2005–06 season, but in the relegation season of three years later it fell below the 2,000 mark.
 In the club's final season, attendances average less than 1,300; the lowest attendance on 19 January was a mere 425 (the lowest league attendance in the club's history in any division) and the attendance at the club's final home game on 6 February was 460.

-On 25 March 2010 it was announced that CFU's new club would be called Chester F.C., and would play at the old club's Deva Stadium.
+On 25 March 2010, it was announced that CFU's new club would be called Chester F.C., and would play at the old club's Deva Stadium.
 The club began playing in July 2010 in time for the 2010–11 season, and was placed in Northern Premier League Division One North, three tiers below where Chester City had been prior to their collapse.
 Three successive promotions took Chester F.C. into the Conference Premier in 2013.